quangthe/helm-charts/README.md

 My helm charts for demo and devops

 - `simple-magnolia-helm`: Deploy single Magnolia instance with your external Postgres DB (RDS or Postgres pod)
+- `license-provision-helm`: A simple license provision for Magnolia PaaS
+- `simple-locust-helm`: A simple helm chart to deploy [Locust](https://locust.io/) - An open source load testing tool.
+- `simple-springboot-helm`: A simple helm chart to quickly deploy Spring Boot application on K8S.
+- `static-site-helm`: A simple nginx static site to verify ingress and cert-manager setup for a K8S.

 ## simple-magnolia-helm